-For example, in terms of quality qualification, on Italian labels you will find the indications Vino da Tavola, IGT, DOC and DOCG, while in France there will be Vin de table, Vin de Pais, Vin delimité de qualité superieure and AOC (Appellation d'Origine Contrôlée).
+For example, in terms of quality, on Italian labels you will find the classification of Vino da Tavola, IGT, DOC and DOCG, while in France there will be Vin de table, Vin de Pais, Vin delimité de qualité superieure and AOC (Appellation d'Origine Contrôlée).

-Qualifications and the language differences unfortunately aren’t the only confusing bits.
+Classifications and the language differences unfortunately aren’t the only confusing bits.

-Most of you will have heard about Chablis, Sancerre, Barolo, Rioja and Chianti, but how many do really know the grapes involved in their production?
+Most of you will have heard about Chablis, Sancerre, Barolo, Rioja and Chianti, but how many really know the grapes involved in their production?